 - The Qured Ag Test

-For months, you could buy these tests (or a pack of several tests) online and have them shipped to your home, and the costs of these tests vary.
-Normally, you can buy a Qured test for $59 apiece.
+Normally, you can buy a Qured test for $39 apiece.
 Azova Ellume tests started at $40 apiece – plus another $10 or $15 for a supervised appointment.
-Packs of six Abbott BinaxNOW tests were available through eMed for $150 – bringing the cost per test down to just $25.
+Packs of six Abbott BinaxNOW tests are available through eMed for $150 – bringing the cost per test down to just $25.
 Otherwise, you can buy two- and three- packs through Optum.

 Trying out Azova Ellume Tests